tebe372/MCW-Media-AI/Hands-on lab/HOL step-by-step - Media AI.md

     ![The Video Processing State and Progress are displayed on the homepage of the Admin app.](images/Hands-onlabstep-by-step-MediaAIimages/media/image170.png "Admin app homepage screenshot")

-### Step 2: View video and insights in public website
+### Task 2: View video and insights in public website

 1. Open a browser window to the **Public Website** running in Azure Web Apps.
 If using the window previously opened, just refresh the page to reload it.